 - Campus Gala Event: Consider hosting a guest speaker and gala event for your university fundraiser.
 Guest can enjoy a fine-dining experience, as well as the opportunity to network and mingle with your constituents, while learning valuable information from a guest speaker, performance or short documentary.
 Include a silent auction as part of your gala event.
 Set up a table displaying one-of-a-kind donated items from local businesses, celebrities and influential community members.
 Throughout the evening guests can bid on these items allowing your group to raise additional funds for your cause.

 - Educational Pledge Drive: A pledge drive could be held for your university that is unique to other pledge drives.
 You could unite with several university departments in an attempt to raise funds to bring in more educational resources for the school.
 Perhaps you are looking at expanding your school library or purchasing new computers for classrooms.
 When hosting a pledge event, the success of the fundraiser lies on the success of the participants.
-Using an online pledge software program allows students, faculty and staff to easily register for the event and collect online donations.
+Using an online crowdfund software program allows students, faculty and staff to easily register for the event and collect online donations.
 Each participant creates their own personalized pledge page where they upload a photo, explain their mission, track personal fundraising goals, and then reach out to their network of family, friends and associates to secure pledge donations.

 Promoting your Educational Fundraiser